thewoodfish/property-delphi/README.md

 - Signatures: After proper investigation by the authority, the authority signs the document.
 The property document and its information (including the rightful current owner) is only considered true and valid when the authority signs it.
 - The signatures are recorded on the blockchain and timestamped, thereby cementing an individuals claim to the property, from now to eternity.
 - Properties can be transferred from one individual to the other, e.g from father to son in a secure, transparent and immutable fashion.
+- The documents are stored on IPFS, with the CIDs recorded onchain, hence making them secure and immutable.
 - All these interactions are recorded on the blockchain for transparency and security.

 ## Notable Property Delphi Operations